 Who Are America’s Most ‘People-Centric’ Companies?

-The Enterprise Engagement Alliance (EEA) has announced the Top 25 Most People-Centric publicly held companies in the U.S., based on a detailed analysis of independent research by McBassi & Company, a leading human capital analytics firm.
+These are the Top 25 Most People-Centric publicly held companies in the U.S. in 2015, based on a detailed analysis of independent research by McBassi & Company, a leading human capital analytics firm.

 People-Centric companies seek to achieve their financial and other goals by strategically engaging their employees, customers and communities.
 No company is perfect and engagement is relative: These companies are judged to be not only the best companies to work for, but also the best to do business with as a customer or community member.
 Click here to learn about the methodology.

 |Anadarko Petroleum||Johnson & Johnson|